 Allow yourself a morning lie-in after getting in late from your stargazing tour.
 After lunch, pay a visit to San Pedro de Atacama’s one-of-a-kind Meteorite Museum.

-For an entry fee of just 2,500 Chilean pesos you can see and touch specimens of rock from outer space, some of which are billions of years old.
+For an entry fee of around 4,000 Chilean pesos / USD $4.50, you can see and touch specimens of rock from outer space, some of which are billions of years old.
 The staff are a team of friendly astro-enthusiasts who will be happy to show you around and add some insights.
 In the museum shop, afterwards, you can buy meteorite gemstones.